OmerTTech/OmerTTech/README.md

 - 📫 How to reach me **omer.tapdiqov@gmail.com**

-- ⚡ Fun fact **I think that I unintentionally become the best at everything**
+- ⚡ Fun fact **I think I will be more than my potential in programming.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">